Everton F.C. supporters: Social media

-In 2009, Everton became the first Premier League club to have an official Facebook page.
-As of November 2022, the club has the following social media statistics:
+In 2009, Everton became the first Premier League club to set up an official Facebook page.
+As of January 2025, the club has the following social media statistics:

 Rivalries

 A 2003 survey by The Football Fans Census found that Liverpool are still Everton's main rivals.
-The intra-city rivalry between the two is commonly referred to as “the friendly derby”, as it is common for families and households in the city to have both Everton and Liverpool fans.
-Whilst performances on the pitch are heated and passionate, the off-pitch behaviour of fans is largely amicable in comparison to other rivalries, and it is one of the few matches in the Premier League to not enforce total fan segregation during the matches.
+The Merseyside derby (the intra-city rivalry between the two teams) is commonly referred to as "the friendly derby" as it is common for families and households in the city to have both Everton and Liverpool fans.
+Whilst performances on the pitch are heated and passionate, the off-pitch behaviour of fans is largely amicable in comparison to other rivalries, and it is one of the few Premier League match-ups that does not require the enforcement of total fan segregation during the matches.

 Fan clubs

 Everton have fan clubs located all over the world.
 The three largest clubs outside England are Emerald Everton Supporters Club in Ireland, ESCNI in Northern Ireland, and the Everton Supporters Club on the Isle of Man.